betrusted-io/xous-core/services/gam/README.md

 to still read the text within the defaced area, but makes it more difficult to mistake this area for something trusted.

+### Trust Level Policy Implementation

+The `RegisterUx` opcode in `gam` is responsible for parceling out trust levels.

+At boot, there is only a "boot context" -- no user apps are allowed, and all contexts are assigned a high trust level.
+During the boot process, apps are registered and claim names out of the `tokens.rs` `EXPECTED_BOOT_CONTEXTS` name space.

+**Roadmap** (as of Xous 0.8.x): The idea is that once boot is thought to be completed, both `xous-names` and the `gam` are checked to ensure that all the available slots for boot processes are occupied.
+If this check passes, a flag should be set indicating we're done, and the max trust level assignable should drop.
+This process disallows future no-boot processes from registering as a trusted context, both in terms of their name space and their trust level.

 ### TextView

 A `TextView` object is a heavy data structure that contains both a `xous::String`